What Are Mail Flow Rules in Exchange Online?

 - What is the difference between transport rules and DLP policies?

-Transport rules manage mail flow organization-wide, while Data Loss Prevention (DLP) policies focus on protecting sensitive information. - Can mail flow rules be applied to external senders?
+Transport rules manage email flow across the organization, while Data Loss Prevention (DLP) policies protect sensitive information. - Can mail flow rules be applied to external senders?

 Yes, mail flow rules can target both internal and external senders. - How do I test a mail flow rule?